DanyloOhurtsov/health-medical-app/README.md

-# ClinicWave
+# ClinicCare

-**ClinicWave** is a healthcare patient management application that simplifies patient registration, appointment scheduling, and medical records management for clinics and healthcare providers.
-Built with modern web technologies, ClinicWave ensures seamless management of patient data, appointments, and communications through integrated SMS notifications.
+**ClinicCare** is a healthcare patient management application that simplifies patient registration, appointment scheduling, and medical records management for clinics and healthcare providers.
+Built with modern web technologies, ClinicCare ensures seamless management of patient data, appointments, and communications through integrated SMS notifications.

 ## Introduction

-ClinicWave is designed to allow patients to easily register, book, and manage their appointments with doctors.
+ClinicCare is designed to allow patients to easily register, book, and manage their appointments with doctors.
 It features a comprehensive set of administrative tools for scheduling, confirming, and canceling appointments.
 With built-in SMS notifications, the platform ensures timely communication between patients and healthcare providers.
 Developed using Next.js, this platform offers a robust and responsive solution for clinics of all sizes.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over 34k+ members.
 It's a place where people help each other out.